 2) Within business units

 There can be information and resources exchanged within strategic business units.
 A most common example is that advertising and marketing costs are generally borne by different business units of the organizations.
-These units then co-ordinate within themselves to use the budget appropriately.
-R&D might coordinate with sales, product management might coordinate with service, so on and so forth.
+These units then coordinate within themselves to use the budget appropriately.
+R&D might coordinate with sales, product management might coordinate with service, and so on and so forth.

 3) With other businesses

 Many times I have seen that spanning is done when two different businesses want something in common.
 For example, if 2 businesses have the same customer and the customer wants something unique, then the businesses can collaborate within themselves to give a better solution.
-Same ways, cooperative advertising is a term wherein 3 different business entities are marketing.
+Same way, cooperative advertising is a term wherein 3 different business entities are marketing.

 One point which is most useful for organizations is that spanning a boundary is literally a requirement when you are looking for holistic marketing.
 Holistic marketing means that the marketing manager is trying to present a united front to the customer.
 He is trying that each and every customer touchpoint is excellent in its response and it is building the brand for the company.